richardschoen/howtostuff/nginx-ibmi-without-allobject-auth.md

 $ nginx -v
 Result: nginx version: nginx/1.23.0
 ```
-- In my case a number of DB tables had to be authorized as well.
-Unless you have *PUBLIC authority on the objects.
+- In my case a number of DB tables had to be authorized as well so my web apps could access those tables.
+Unless you have *PUBLIC authority set on the objects you will also need to authorize objects for access by user ```NGINX1```.

 The takeaway is you can run NGINX without *ALLOBJ with current NGINX.
 At least it worked for me.